pat0007/SpendingManagementSQL/README.md

 3) As a user, I want to be able to close the app and return to it later without losing my data.
 I will quit the app entirely and force close it.
 I will then reopen it.
 The system will respond by having all of my information already populated on the screen for me.

+4) As a user, I want to be able to filter my database data.
+I want to search for all transactions between 04/05/2020 and 04/10/2020.
+I type “between 04/05/2020 and 04/10/2020” in the “Search by Date” text field, and the system responds by showing me the data between these dates.

+5) As a user, I want to be able to filter my database data.
+I want to search for all transactions greater than $100.
+I type “> 100” in the “Search by Amount” text field, and the system responds by showing me all transactions greater than $100.

+6) As a user, I want to be able to filter my database data.
+I want to search for all transactions between 04/05/2020 and 04/10/2020 while also searching for all transactions greater than $100.
+I type “between 04/05/2020 and 04/10/2020” in the “Search by Date” text field and “> 100” in the “Search by Amount” text field, and the system responds by showing me the data between these dates that are greater than $100.

 ## UI Sketches
 Empty History UI sketch: